Why Python is Replacing HCL for Modern IaC

 Production Migration: HCL to Python Pulumi/CDKTF

 Testing boundaries must isolate unit validation from live API calls.
 Run pulumi preview for dry-run verification.
-Validate CDKTF outputs with cdktf synth --validate.
+Validate CDKTF output with cdktf synth, then run terraform -chdir=cdktf.out/stacks/<stack> validate for Terraform-level schema checks.
 Schema linting catches malformed resource definitions early.

-Teams navigating toolchain trade-offs should review Python vs Terraform vs Ansible to align migration paths with existing operational workflows.
+Teams navigating toolchain trade-offs should review Python vs Terraform vs Ansible to align migration paths with existing operational workflows, and compare the two leading Python engines directly in Pulumi vs CDKTF for AWS: A Side-by-Side Comparison.

 CI/CD pipelines require strict quality gates.
 Block merges on mypy --strict failures.
 Enforce pytest coverage thresholds above 80%.
 Verify state lock availability before triggering deployment jobs.